lajoiepy/object-detection/README.md

 # object-detection

-This is a 3D Object Detection and Localization ROS package that supports development of custom computer vision detectors and fusion with 3D pointclouds to achieve object localization.
+This is a 3D Object Detection and Localization ROS package that supports development of custom computer vision detectors and fusion with 3D depthimages to achieve object localization.
 A sample deep learning based detector (yolov3 with opencv bindings) has been included to demo this package.